 For detailed policy information, please refer to our Borrowing Policy.

 Materials.
-All materials are fine free and do not accrue fines.
+Most materials are fine free and do not accrue overdue fines.
 Lost or damaged materials will still incur charges.
 Technology (e.g., Hotspots, Chromebooks, iPads, laptops) and Experience Passes are not fine free and will still accrue fines.

 Lost or Damaged Items and Materials.
 Once an item is 60 days overdue, the item is considered lost.
 The borrower who damages, loses, or does not return an item must pay the replacement cost as determined by the library system.

 Lost or damaged electronic devices.
-Account holders will be charged $5.00 per hour to a maximum of $60.00, plus the replacement cost, for each overdue or lost electronic device (e.g., Hotspots, Chromebooks, iPads, laptops).
+Account holders will be charged overdue fines as detailed below, plus the replacement cost, for each damaged or lost electronic device (e.g., Hotspots, Chromebooks, iPads, laptops).

 Loss of borrowing privileges.
 Accounts that have been billed a replacement cost (a “lost fee”) for an item will lose borrowing privileges until the item is paid for or returned.